pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > documentation of the risk management process and proof that the
 > > documented process is actually being followed.
 >
-> It\'s hard to take good notes, so I apologize to the speakers if I did
+> It's hard to take good notes, so I apologize to the speakers if I did
 > not accurately portray their messages.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at
 <!---More--->
 for pages similar to this one at with [general help resources](../GeneralHelp.html).
-You can also browse Children\'s Mercy Hospital website.
+You can also browse Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
 **[StATS]:** **PharmaIQ talks (December 6, 2006)**
-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at
 --->